 Mine social websites using Application Programming Interfaces, more commonly known as APIs, to find out which stories are doing best.
 According to MuleSoft, an API is, “a software intermediary that allows two applications to talk to each other.”
 This information is publicly available and can be sourced from any social media network.
 Tools like Hootsuite, Tweetdeck and Tweetbot all connect to social media APIs.
 For example, if you’re looking for story ideas to pitch this holiday season you can use APIs to filter the top stories shared by your target publications last year.
 Then analyze this data to find what type of stories were most popular amongst their audiences.
 Rather than blindly pitching a story and hoping it’ll be picked up, you can instead use this research to brainstorm similar ideas you know will be interesting for your publication’s editors and readers.
 As the information is publicly available you can simply retrieve it yourself and put it into spreadsheets.
 Otherwise there are tools which can do this for you such as Buzzsumo.
 “Using these kinds of tools is a great way to figure out how to connect the trends in the market to what your brand does,” explained Galiza.

 Aside from using APIs, you can also leverage your user and consumer data to create stories around your product.
 Galiza shared a video she produced for Her comparing their user data with user data from Grindr.
 With this information they were able to report on the differences in length of conversations, types of profile photos being used and the percentage of users who end up in long-term relationships.
 Even if you don’t have user data you can instead gather this information by sending out a survey.
 Don’t forget, the most important part about this is to consider which data and information will be most interesting to the readers of the publications you want to pitch to, after that consider how you can connect that to your product.
 Code and data are not just for IT departments.
-Today every department, even PR, should be leveraging the wealth of information that can be found to speed up, strengthen and innovate their way of working.
-For more great insights check out the recording of Galiza’s presentation.
+Today every department, even public relations, should be leveraging the wealth of information that can be found to speed up, strengthen and innovate their way of working.
+For more great insights check out the recording of Galiza’s presentation here below.